bxdoan/bxdoan/README.md

 <div align="center">

-> You can’t always hold on to the things that are important.
-By letting them go we gain something else.
+> Every child is an artist.
+The problem is how to remain an artist once he grows up.

-> — Kunio Yaobi —
+> — Pablo Picasso —

 </div>